Breaking PEFT Limitations: Leveraging Weak-to-Strong Knowledge Transfer for Backdoor Attacks in LLMs: Threat Model

+Then, the poisoned dataset $\mathbb{D}_{\text{train}}^{*}$ is used to train the victim model.
 Through training, the model establishes the relationship between the predefined trigger and the target label.
-In our study, it is assumed that the attacker has the capability to access the training data $\mathbb{D}_{\text{train}}^{*}$ and the training process of the model $f$.
-Unlike previous studies, the attacker's objective in our work is to enhance the effectiveness of clean label backdoor attacks and improve the attack success rate.
-Therefore, the key concept of the backdoor attack against LLMs can be distilled into two objectives: where $\text{peft}$ and $\text{fpft}$ respectively represent parameter-efficient fine-tuning and full-parameter fine-tuning, $\text{ASR}$ stands for attack success rate, $\text{CA}$ represents the clean accuracy.
-When employing PEFT algorithms, such as LoRA~\citep{hu2021lora}, for the purpose of poisoning LLMs, internalizing trigger patterns may prove challenging.
-Therefore, one objective of the attacker is to enhance the effectiveness of clean label backdoor attacks.
-Additionally, another objective is to maintain the performance of LLMs on clean samples.
-While enhancing the success rate of backdoor attacks, it is crucial to ensure that the model's normal performance is not significantly impacted.
+Following \citet{cheng2021deep}, our study assumes that the attacker has the capability to access the training data and the training process.
+Unlike previous studies, the attacker's objective in our work is to enhance the effectiveness of backdoor attacks under PEFT setting.
+Therefore, the objective of the backdoor attack against LLMs can be distilled into: \begin{flushleft} {\bf Obj.\!\objective{obj:1}}$\forall\!x'\!\in\!\mathbb{D}_{\text{test}},\!\text{ASR}\!(\!f\!(\!x')_{\text{peft}})\!\approx\!\text{ASR}\!(\!f\!(\!x')_{\text{fpft}})$ \end{flushleft} \begin{flushleft} {\bf Obj.\!\objective{obj:2}}\!$\forall\!x;\!x'\!\in\!\mathbb{D}_{\text{test}},\!\text{CA}\!(\!f\!(x')_{\text{peft}})\!\approx\!\text{CA}\!(\!f\!(\!x)_{\text{peft}})\!,$ \end{flushleft} where $\text{ASR}(f(x')_{\text{peft}})$ represents the attack success rate after using the PEFT algorithm.
+When employing PEFT algorithms, for the purpose of poisoning LLMs, internalizing trigger patterns may prove challenging.
+Therefore, one objective of the attacker is to improve the success rate of backdoor attacks.
+Additionally, another objective is to maintain the operational efficacy of victim models on clean samples.

+{\bf Attack Scenario } Existing research indicates that leveraging small-scale language models as guides has the potential to enhance the performance of LLMs~\citep{burnsweak,zhao2024weak,zhou2024weak}.
+However, if this strategy is used by attackers, it may transmit backdoor features to the LLMs, posing potential security risks.
+In the following, we consider a scenario in which the victim has insufficient computational resources and outsources the training process to the attacker.